RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 You must either be on the campus network or connected to the `UCI campus VPN <https://www.oit.uci.edu/help/vpn>`_ to access CRSP.

+If you were given an access to CRSP account, to access it via the methods described below use:

+ :login name: your UCINetID
+ :password: your password associated with your UCINetID

+We do not set or change passwords.

 You can access  your granted CRSP storage from Windows, MAC, and Linux systems via a few methods.
 The client links in the table below provide installation
 instructions: